Keith Potger: The New Seekers

 When the Seekers disbanded in 1968, Potger's musical activities turned to songwriting and record production in major recording studios in the UK.
-The New Seekers are an English pop group, formed in London in 1969 by Potger.
+The New Seekers were an English pop group, formed by Potger in London in 1969.
 The idea was that the New Seekers would appeal to the same market as the original Seekers, but their music would have pop as well as folk influences.
 They achieved worldwide success in the early 1970s with hits including "I'd Like to Teach the World to Sing", "You Won't Find Another Fool Like Me" and "Beg, Steal or Borrow".

 The New Seekers' second album, Keith Potger and the New Seekers, released in 1970, is their only one to feature Potger as a member.

 Solo career

-Returning to Australia in 1978, Potger wrote and produced television jingles and music tracks as well as performing solo concerts throughout the 1980s.
+Returning to Australia in 1978, Potger wrote and produced television jingles and music tracks, as well as performing solo concerts throughout the 1980s.
 In 1988, he wrote and produced stage musicals for the Australian Bicentenary.
-In 2004, Potger released his first solo album, Secrets of the Heart.
-This was followed by Sunday in 2007 and in 2010, with Smile Now.
+In 2004, Potger released his first solo album, Secrets of the Heart, which was followed by Sunday in 2007 and Smile Now in 2010.

-Popular culture

-In November 2018, Potger coined the word "mynonym" to be an autological synonym for the word palindrome.

 Personal life

-On 18 November 2006, Potger married Australian actress Nicola Paull in front of six witnesses and a celebrant on the Mornington Peninsula.
+In January 1966, Potger married British swimmer Pamela Powley, and they had two children.
+Their son Matthew (born in London, 1967) is an actor and composer.
+The marriage ended in divorce in 2004.
+On 18 November 2006, Potger married Australian actress Nicola Paull in front of four witnesses and a celebrant on the Mornington Peninsula.
 They divorced on 8 February 2014.
-The following year, Potger was reportedly living in Braidwood, New South Wales.
+By the following year, Potger was living in Braidwood, New South Wales.

-Potger's previous two marriages were to Pamela Potger (1994–2004; divorced), and British swimmer Pamela Powley (22 January 1966 – 1984; divorced), from which they had two children.
-Their son Matthew (born in London, 1967) is an actor and composer.
+In November 2018, Potger coined the word "mynonym" to be an autological synonym for the word palindrome.
+A similar coinage was made in the title of a 1991 book Symmys by the Dutch author Hugo Brandt Corstius, writing as Battus.